sveltejs/svelte/site/content/tutorial/99-todo/99-todo/text.md

 Side-quest: create a 'Svelte for new developers' blog post that assumes no knowledge beyond HTML, CSS and JS (i.e. CLI, Node and npm, degit, build tools)

+Another one should cover how to set up an editor for syntax highlighting.

 ## Reactivity